haxetink/tink_xml/README.md

 }
 ```

+### Strict mode

+You may use `Strict<{ ... }>` to generate strict parsers.
+Unexpected attribute names and child elements will then lead to errors instead being silently discarded.

 ## Enums

 Enums can also be matched against tags, considering the following:

 1. Every constructor must have exactly one argument (that should have the type of the element)
 2. The tag is matched like so:

   - if prefixed by `@:default` (allowed only once per enum) it is matched against when no other constructor matches
   - if prefixed by `@:tag(name)` then it is matched against if the element's name is `name`
   - if prefixed by `@:if(condition)` then it is matched if condition evaluates to true, where `x` is the currently parsed element represented as `tink.xml.Source` (see below)